cheese1/medusawiki/NZBtoMedia.md

 ## How to setup NZBtoMedia with NZBget.?

 The good news is that NZBget has NZBtoMedia support build-in to the program.
 This allows for easy configuration.
 First you need to make sure that NZBget points to the NZBtoMedia files.
 Sometimes the files are included in the NZBget/Scrips folder.
 However if they are not you have two options.
 Manually download the latest NZBtoMedia [package](https://github.com/clinton-hall/nzbToMedia/archive/master.zip) and unpack them there.
-Or point to the NZBtoMedia folder included within Sickrage.
+Or point to the NZBtoMedia folder included within Medusa.
 This can be done in NZBGet by going to Settings --> PATHS --> `ScriptDir`.

 ==

 ![naamloos](https://cloud.githubusercontent.com/assets/7928052/13014408/f9a0cfb0-d1b3-11e5-915a-bc695e77b4ba.png)

 The first step is to do the basic configuration of NZBget.
 So add your Usenet provider and download path etc.
-Go to `PATHS` and fill-in your download Path that Sickrage monitors under `MainDir` or `DestDir` depending on your preference.
+Go to `PATHS` and fill-in your download Path that Medusa monitors under `MainDir` or `DestDir` depending on your preference.

 ==